 - The results of the scan will be available within a short time.
 It is possible to click , which enables Duplicate File Finder to intuitively designate copies for removal.
 Or check all the duplicate photo groups and manually choose which you would like to delete.

-6. Preview the list of selected files, and if everything is ok, confirm their removal.
+- After selecting files for removal, click the button.
+Preview the list of selected media files and if everything is ok, confirm their removal by clicking the button.

 - The app will move all photos selected for removal to a Selected Duplicate Photos album.
 To completely delete duplicate photos from your iCloud account, the last step is required.

 Using Duplicate File Finder to scan your synchronized Photo Library is the easiest and fastest way to find unnecessary duplicate photos in iCloud.

 In case you see the pop-up window that asks you to grant Duplicate File Finder access to Photos, clickto continue with the removal process.

 Switch to Photos app and in the sidebar below, choose album.
 Select all photos in that album.
 Then in the right-click menu, select .
 (If you use macOS 10.15, after opening the right-click menu you should hold the key, then select option).